Kritansh-Tank/HackerEarth-Machine-Learning-Challenge/README.md

 Households are significant contributors to global carbon emissions, yet many people do not have a clear understanding of how their daily habits affect the environment.
 Traditional carbon footprint calculators often miss critical lifestyle factors.
 By using Machine Learning on household data, we can estimate carbon footprints more accurately, empowering individuals to make informed, climate-friendly choices.

 ## Dataset
-The dataset contains information about households, including:
+The dataset should contain information about households, including:
 - Energy consumption (electricity, natural gas)
 - Transportation patterns
 - Household characteristics (size, area)